dbca-wa/sdis/docs/source/quickstart.rst

 If the Student Project is in the middle of an ARAR update, the project team can still choose to "Cancel update and request closure", which will mark the project as "Completed" and delete the Progress Report.
-Since SDIS cannot decide whether this Progress Report is required or not, it is up to the team to decide the appropriate action.
+Since SPMS cannot decide whether this Progress Report is required or not, it is up to the team to decide the appropriate action.

 Closing an External Collaboration